 I often see statements that indicate that people are confused about the American health regulatory process.
 Specifically, there seems to be an assumption that MDs are government-regulated and that licensed NDs (naturopathic doctors) are not.
 However, the regulation of NDs (and indeed of all health professions in the US) is modeled after that of MDs, which is carried out at the state level.
 The federal government does not license or set practice scope or standards for health providers.
 And (contrary to some assumptions), the American Medical Association (AMA) and other state and national health organizations are private groups, not government organizations.
 Here are the facts:

 - The AMA (American Medical Association) is a private, non-profit, organization.
 This is true for all national (and state) organizations for health fields in America, including the AANP (American Association of Naturopathic Physicians) It’s important to note that these organizations do not grant licenses, and cannot remove them.
 Nor do they investigate complaints about individual doctors.
-In practice most if not all of them are basically trade organizations, whose main purpose is to advance the interests of the profession.
-(These should be distinguished from specialty groups such as the American Association of Family Physicians, which administer board exams to certify that a provider has received additional training in that specialty. )
+In practice, most if not all of them are basically trade organizations, whose main purpose is to advance the interests of the profession.
+These should be distinguished from specialty groups such as the American Association of Family Physicians, which administer board exams to certify that a provider has received additional training in that specialty.

 - The federal government does set privacy regulations through HIPAA.
 Licensed healthcare providers are bound by HIPAA, including naturopathic physicians.

 - Diagnosing and treating medical ailments without an appropriate license is illegal across the United States.
 However, one curiosity is that in states without regulation of naturopathic medicine, naturopaths who have gone through much less training (e.g. online schools) often practice freely.